hmatyschok/ng_tap/README.md

  capable passing Ethernet frames with trailer into kernel space of FreeBSD Operating System.

-  This software is highly experimental, but not tested, yet.
+  This software is highly experimental, but _not_ tested, yet.

  The implementaion of the targeted device driver was extented by the implementaionof a so called netgraph(4) node.
 It's an object oriented framework for implementing messege-passing within and between nodes of netgraph(4) domain(9).

-  Only the vr(4) device is supported, but this may change.
+  Only the vr(4) and re(4) devices are supported, but this may change.

 Legal Notice:
 -------------